 Applied Linear Modeling

-(2017) together with Basil Wahn.
-In this block-course we developed Generalized Linear Models and Mixed Linear Models from scratch.
+(2018) In this block-course we developed Generalized Linear Models and Mixed Linear Models from scratch.
 The idea is to introduce the linear model and all its encompasing tests as one coherent framework (i.e. t-test, ANOVA, ANCOVA, repeated measures ANOVA) and then continue with GLMs and LMMs.
-The mornings were two to three 1h lectures in the afternoon a 2.5-3h exercise session.
+The mornings were two to three 1h lectures in the afternoon a 2.5-3h exercise session (previous edition was withwith Basil Wahn)

 All slides are generated in R, thus all the plots can be easily rebuild and customized if necessary.